Documentation

 cd 1-SEC && go build ./cmd/1sec/

-# Start all modules with defaults
+# Or start all modules with defaults (zero-config)

 1sec up